Why Multicultural Counseling is Essential to the Success of Today’s Therapist

 Your counseling career may lead you to foreign countries or you may work with diverse populations within your own communities.
-Either way, our increasingly globalized societies necessitate mental health professionals who are trained in multicultural education, like our marriage and family therapy programs at the California School of Professional Psychology (CSPP) at Alliant International University.
+Either way, our increasingly globalized societies necessitate mental health professionals who are trained in multicultural education.
+An education like our marriage and family therapy programs at the California School of Professional Psychology (CSPP) at Alliant International University.

 What is Multicultural Counseling and its Definition?

 Multicultural counseling characterizes the counseling practice that offers effective interventions to culturally diverse clients.
 Race, ethnicity, and culture influence a client’s identity and life circumstances.
 Other factors, such as gender and gender identity, sexual orientation, age, socioeconomic status, religion, and ability may also play into the context of a given client’s mental health, and relational or personal issues.

 A culturally competent counselor considers all aspects of a client’s worldview when selecting treatment approaches.
 The counselor also remains aware of his or her own personal biases, beliefs, and attitudes while providing services.

 Today’s clientele may look much different than it did in past decades, as an increasing number of clients from all populations are seeking mental health services due to declining stigmatization and increasing globalization.

 Advances in technology have also provided opportunities for new diverse clients through an assortment of channels: in-person, through email, through text, over the telephone, and through video conferencing applications.